aspose-slides/Aspose.Slides-API-References/content/cpp/english/system/details_operationcanceledexception/_index.md

 ## Details_OperationCanceledException class

 OperationCanceledException is thrown in a thread upon cancellation of an operation that the thread was executing.
-CancellationToken member is not implemented.
 Never create instances of this class manually.
 Use the OperationCanceledException class instead.
 Never wrap the OperationCanceledException class instances into [System::SmartPtr](../smartptr/).

 ```cpp
 class Details_OperationCanceledException : public System::Details_SystemException